The Nurtured Self

 Exploring the past can help us to clearly identify the pain we are feeling.
 Yet our pain doesn’t arise from the events of the past, it shows up when we are not feeling loved and cared for in the present.
 It is in the present moment when we have the opening to understand our past, reinvent our present, and change the outcome of our future.

 Often the trauma of not being nurtured in early childhood shows itself in the foundational aspects of life such as food, sleep, comfort and safety.
 Unknowingly, we may use food to fill the emptiness we feel.
 We may not sleep well as our body struggles to deeply relax and trust that we are safe.
-We may be overly attached to life’s comforts.
-Or we can become excessive protection seekers, taking control of our lives to ensure our needs will be met.
+We can feel overly attached to life’s comforts, or we can become excessive protection seekers, taking control of our lives to ensure our needs will be met.

 Photograph by Peter Gramantik